PhilT/machines/README.markdown

   * MySQL 5
   * Planned
     * Monit, Munin, Sphinx, logrotate
-* Easily override default selections with configuration options and custom ruby
+* Easily override defaults with configuration options and custom ruby

+I share the belief that development, staging, and production environments should match if not be as close as possible.
+I develop on Ubuntu Linux and so it felt natural to have Ubuntu as my server environment.

+This tool should make it simple to develop and deploy Ruby on Rails applications on Ubuntu.

 Installation and Configuration
 ---------------------------------------